JetBrains/teamcity-documentation/topics/gradle.md

 <td>

 Specify here the path to the Gradle home directory (the parent of the `bin` directory).
-If not specified, TeamCity will use the Gradle from an agent's `GRADLE_HOME` environment variable.
-If you don't have Gradle installed on agents, you can use Gradle wrapper instead.
+If not specified, TeamCity will use Gradle specified in the agent's `GRADLE_HOME` environment variable.
+If you don't have Gradle installed on agents, you can use a Gradle wrapper instead.

 </td></tr><tr>